ulysseLeclanche/Abso_bio-tools/README.md

 # Assessing bioinformatics software annotations: bio.tools case-study

-The article [Assessing bioinformatics software annotations: bio.tools case-study](JOBIM2025_submission_219.pdf) has been submitted to jobim 2025.
+The article [Assessing bioinformatics software annotations: bio.tools case-study](JOBIM2025_submission_219.pdf) has been submitted to [Jobim 2025 conference](https://jobim2025.labri.fr/).

 This github repository contains the code used in the article to extract metadata from the bio.tools RDF schema, create article figures and calculate tool annotation statistics.